Financial tools to use for the coming RRSP contribution season

 Ready to make a switch after checking out our financial calculator?
 Sign up for a WealthBar account and schedule a live chat with one of our friendly and knowledgeable financial advisors today.

+You used our financial tools to help figure out where you stand with your money and investments… but then, what do you do?
+How do you invest it going forward?
+Is an RRSP or TFSA right for you?
 Check out our CEO Tea Nicola talking about how to build a long-term financial plan.
 We get into the differences between RRSPs and TFSAs at about the 15-minute mark.